Welcome to the Clearpath Herbals Medicine Garden

 Lacking a home campus, Chris Marano was looking for a place to grow medicinal herb gardens.
 It was a burning personal desire as well as a strong student request.
 By a series of fortuitous circumstances, the owners of Brooks Bend Farm in Montague, MA — Al Miller and Suzanne Webber — invited Chris to create medicine gardens in their fields, next to their vegetable gardens and grazing sheep.
 That was in 2007.

 In the years that have followed, Clearpath Medicine Gardens has evolved and morphed, becoming what it is today: a hidden jewel of abundant medicine, beauty, sanctuary, healing and community.
-A community of people who love to garden and learn about herbal medicine, a community of plants — medicinal perennials, biennials and annuals, native herbs, naturalized herbs, Chinese herbs, Indian herbs, and the larger community where plants, people, and the other inhabitants of Clearpath Herbals Medicine gardens come together.
+A community of people who love to garden and learn about plants used for medicine, a community of plants — medicinal perennials, biennials and annuals, native herbs, naturalized herbs, Chinese herbs, Indian herbs, and the larger community where plants, people, and the other inhabitants of Clearpath Herbals Medicine gardens come together.

 The gardens are, and always will be, a work in progress.
 The plants let us know if they are happy or not, and we are always experimenting with new arrivals using environmentally sound and sustainable methods.
 And, along with a good number of wildcrafted herbs, the plant medicines from our gardens make up a large part of the Clearpath Herbals’ apothecary.